-But I got bored after a while and went to work for the Buenos Aires Herald, a pretty good English language daily which won fame as the only Argentine newspaper that wrote the truth during the military dictatorship – the one in power when Argentina, with Diego Maradona, won the soccer World Cup.
-They paid less than PanAm, but I didn’t need much and it was what I wanted to do.
-There was no outright censorship, I mean you didn’t have to submit your editions to the government before printing.
-No, their censorship method was fear.
+But I got bored after a while and went to work for the Buenos Aires Herald, a pretty good English language daily which won fame as the only Argentine newspaper that wrote the truth during the military dictatorship – in power when Argentina won the soccer World Cup.
+There was no overt censorship, I mean you didn’t have to submit your editions to the government before printing.
+No, their method was fear.
 Every owner, editor and reporter of the Spanish language publications knew that if they printed something the junta didn’t like their life would be in serious danger.
-There had been one courageous magazine that tried to tell it like it was and the owner-editor – a Jew, which made it easier – was tortured before his planned assassination, but pressure from abroad, mostly from the Carter administration, saved his life and they gave him a one-way ticket to the States and a warning never to come back.
+There had been one courageous magazine that tried to tell it like it was and the owner-editor was tortured before his planned assassination, but pressure from abroad, mostly from the Carter administration, saved his life and they gave him a one-way ticket to the States and a warning never to come back.
+The Herald paid less than PanAm, but I didn’t need much and it was what I wanted to do.

 The junta figured that they should leave the Buenos Aires Herald alone because of its contacts with the U.S. and British embassies, as well as the fact that only foreigners and Anglo-Argentines read it.
 But it finally became too influential abroad, with stories being reprinted in the New York Times and the Washington Post, among others, so our masters decided that enough was enough.
 A few anonymous phone calls to the editor and his wife did the trick.
 Not that he was a coward, quite the contrary, he had printed really inflammatory stuff as far as the junta was concerned.
 But a threatening phone call from someone you know is serious and quite capable of eliminating your family one by one by “disappearing” them is different from a bluff.
 So the editor, an American (anyone interested can find out his name easily), finally decided it wasn’t worth it, and accepted a job as editor of a newspaper in North Carolina.
 He asked me to come along.
 I hadn’t been threatened directly, but some of my articles were the most damning – along with his editorials of course.
 He assured me I’d be next and recommended that I get out while I was still alive because as an unknown outside Argentina, they might not even bother to warn me first.